Skip to content

 8.3 When referring recoverable debts deemed uncollectable for write-off, the following process will apply:

-• £10 or less will be written off by the Overpayment Officer and the collective total included in the monthly write off schedule to be endorsed by the Director of Resources.
+• £10 or less will be written off by the Overpayment Officer and the collective total included in the monthly write off schedule to be endorsed by the Head of Resources.

 • Cabinet is authorised to write off debts in excess of this figure.